marrink-lab/polyply_1.0/README.md

 bio-macromolecules with GROMACS.
 It is possible to generate both itp and coordinates files for most (bio) macromolecules such as synthetic polymers or polysaccharides.
 It also facilitates manipulation of itp files and structures to extend or change already existing files.
-A library for of some commonly used macro molecules using different force-fields (martini, gromos) is included.
+A library for some commonly used macro molecules using different force-fields (martini, gromos) is included.
 In principle the program can be used with any type of force-field (FF).

 Make sure to always verify the results and give appropriate credit to the developers of the